-Military Sexual Trauma.
-A number of women (and men) who have served in the military report experiencing Military Sexual Trauma (MST).
-MST is any kind of unwanted sexual attention, including insulting sexual comments, unwanted sexual advances or even sexual assault.
-Being a victim of MST can leave women feeling alone, depressed and anxious.
+- Military Sexual Trauma (MST).
+A number of women (and men) who have served in the military report experiencing MST.
+MST includes any sexual activity where a Servicemember is involved against his or her will, such as insulting sexual comments, unwanted sexual advances or even sexual assault.
+After experiencing MST, many women feel depressed or have other difficulties.
 To learn more, see our fact sheet Military Sexual Trauma: Issues in Caring for Veterans.

 Because of these stressors, many women who return from military service have trouble transitioning to civilian life.
 While most readjust after a period of time, a significant minority will go on to develop more serious conditions like PTSD.

 How many women Veterans have PTSD?

 Among women Veterans of the conflicts in Iraq and Afghanistan, VA data show that almost 20% have been diagnosed with PTSD (3).
 We also have prevalence data on PTSD in women Vietnam Veterans from the National Vietnam Veterans Readjustment Study (NVVRS) (4).
 Of the 1,632 Vietnam Veterans in the study, 432 were women who had served in or around Vietnam between 1964 and 1975.
 The study found that approximately 27% of women Vietnam Veterans suffered from PTSD sometime during their postwar lives.
 By comparison, the lifetime prevalence of PTSD in male Vietnam Veterans was 31%.